+Cell phones should not be on the student's person including purses, backpacks, etc. between 8:00 am - 3:05 pm.
+Students may only use their personal phones in the student locker room.
+Phones will be taken if they are seen outside of the locker room during school hours.
+The second offense will result in a student checking his phone in at the secondary office for a week.
+The next offense will result in a student turning their phone in for two weeks.
+The 4th offense cause the student to check their phone in for the remainder of the quarter or a minimum of three weeks.
 Due to privacy issues, students are not allowed to take photographs or make video and/or audio recordings anywhere while on campus or in any vehicle, unless it is done under the supervision of a teacher.
 No audio or video recording is permitted in bathrooms or locker rooms under any circumstances.
 Students are responsible for and may be subject to disciplinary action for inappropriate material sent, posted, made available, shown to others, or possessed by the students themselves.
 CHA reserves the right to examine confiscated cell phones, as well as the discretion to view material on cell phones to determine appropriate levels of disciplinary action.
 Apple or smart watches are not to be used in class except to tell time.
 Students may not text or communicate with their watches.
-Each teacher can decide on whether a student may wear their smart watch during a testing period.
+Smartwatches are not to be worn during tests.
+Teachers are to have all students remove all watches and place in their backpacks or under their desks.